Pharmacy College Admission Test

-The Pharmacy College Admission Test (PCAT) is a computer-based standardized test administered to prospective pharmacy school students by Pearson Education, Inc as a service for the American Association of Colleges of Pharmacy (AACP); it is offered in January, July, and September.
+The Pharmacy College Admission Test (PCAT) was a computer-based standardized test administered to prospective pharmacy school students by Pearson Education, Inc as a service for the American Association of Colleges of Pharmacy (AACP); it is offered in January, July, and September.
 The test is divided into five sections to be taken in approximately three and a half hours.
 The test includes Writing, Biology, Chemistry, Critical reading, and Quantitative Reasoning sections.
 The composite score is based on the multiple-choice sections, and can range from 200 – 600.
 There is no passing score; pharmacy schools set their own standards for acceptable scores.
 Calculators are not allowed during the testing period and no penalty is given for incorrect answers.

+The test was retired effective January 10, 2024.